5 Takeaways From China's Hong Kong National Security Law

 In "complex" and "serious" cases or those in which a security threat is imminent, China will be able to assert complete legal jurisdiction.

 That means China can extradite suspects to mainland China to face trial — an extreme version of the extradition bill that was shelved after setting off mass peaceful protests last year in Hong Kong.
 Defendants in such cases will be subject to Chinese criminal law, sweeping aside Hong Kong's judicial system.
-China can also waive trial-by-jury and deny public access to the trial if the case is deemed to contain sensitive information.
+China can also waive trial by jury and deny public access to the trial if the case is deemed to contain sensitive information.

 "The [national security] law is a total destruction of Hong Kong's legal and judicial system," said Victoria Hui, a political science professor at the University of Notre Dame.

-China says Chinese and Hong Kong legal systems are incompatible, so China's must be seen as the default legal .authority.
+China says Chinese and Hong Kong legal systems are incompatible, so China's must be seen as the default legal authority.

-"The mainland's national security office abides by Chinese law," Zhang Xiaoming, Executive Deputy Director of Hong Kong and Macao Affairs Office, told reporters on Wednesday.
+"The mainland's national security office abides by Chinese law," Zhang Xiaoming, executive deputy director of the Hong Kong and Macao Affairs Office, told reporters Wednesday.
 "Hong Kong's legal system cannot be expected to implement the laws of the mainland."

 The law is designed to quell any dissent in Hong Kong against Beijing's rule